JamieCrisman/ideas/README.md

 * VR game where you just interact with the environment.
 Maybe very surreal interactions.
 * Animal Crossing meets interactive fiction.
 * VR garden
+* Synth that takes samples and uses machine learning to generate other sounds.

 #### Twitter Bots
 * Modus Poems.
 A bot that generates poems in the form ((P -> Q) && P) -> Q (Modus Ponens)